kubermatic/kubeone/docs/proposals/20210112-encryption-roviders.md

 * Rewrite all secrets to ensure they are encrypted with the new key.
 * Mutate the configuration file again to remove the old key.
 * Sync the updated configuration file to all control plane nodes and restart KubeAPI.

+### Apply Custom Encryption Provider file
+This use case is useful for users who would like to utilize an external KMS provider or specify resources other than secrets for encryption.
+In this case, KubeOne will not manage the content of the file, it will only validate it to make sure it's syntactically valid.
+Additionally, KubeOne will not rewrite the resources in this case.

+* Ensure the configuration file is valid.
+* Sync the configuration file to all control plane nodes.
+* Restart KubeAPI on all nodes.

 ## Tasks & effort